Technigo/project-chatbot/README.md

 # Project Name

 First pair-programming project with Technigo boot camp, and first project using Javascript.
 We created a chatbot selling flowers.
+The aim of the project was to build a chatbot using javascript.
+We made a chatbot that helps the user to select a bouquet of flowers.
+In our project we learned how make use of functions, eventlistners, variables and a conditonal.

 ## The problem